racyan/rachelyang.me/src/scicomm.md

 <!-- The show is rebroadcasted on the following networks: BNN News (Boston Neighborhood Network), Somerville Media Center – SMC, CCTV Cambridge News, Lawrence Community Access TV, Brookline Interactive Group, and LTC Lowell. -->

-Rachel was the primary writer on the following episodes (click to expand for video):
+Rachel was the primary writer on the following episodes (click to expand):

 <!-- Note to self: [original width=560, height=315], [scaled width=448, height=252] -->